rhysjj111/invoice_dashboard_cont./README.md

 - There is a 4 column table in invoice_list.html and customer_list.html, this posed a problem for mobile.
 I got around this by condesing the information into one column for mobile and showing the full table for large screens and above.

 - I wanted to use Django choices field in a couple of the models and wanted to use the most up to date version of doing this.
 An article on [Stack Overflow](https://stackoverflow.com/questions/63418135/using-choices-in-a-field-in-django-models) gave me a few ways to go about it (new and old) and I went with the most recent way using built in Django feature IntegerChoices.

+- Using Django crispy forms to configure forms for both add and edit customer, I ran into the problem of needing a different 'action' url depending on whether I was adding or editing an entry.
+One solution was to create the 'form' html outside of the crispy tag.
+However, I wanted to retain control of the form in the back end, so I made a function which gave the add, or edit, url depending on whether an instance of the form was present when the form initialised.

 -